imabuddha/eidogo-for-wordpress/readme.txt

 You can link the caption to some url with `href="http://www.example.com/"` if you, for example, want to link to some discussion of the game.

-You can specify the "loadPath" parameter for EidoGo with `loadPath="something"` if you understand how to use that.
+You can specify the `loadPath` parameter for EidoGo with `loadPath="something"` if you understand how to use that.
 As a shortcut for jumping to a move number in the main branch, you can specify `moveNumber="72"` or some such.

 You can specify `class="className"` if you want to add a CSS class to the containing element (useful if you want to, for example, align a problem to the